sdaves/espruino-caffeinated/apps/rgb-led-chain/readme.md

-This demo toggles writes a color and pushes it down a rgb led strand of lights.
+This demo does the night rider effect to a string of rgb leds.